 What is a Right Hook Accident?

-If you or somebody you love is a regular bicycle rider, then you know there are risks in and around the roadways.
+If you or somebody you love is a regular bicycle rider in Seattle, then you know there are risks in and around the roadways.
 While most bicycle riders take steps to be safe on the roadway, there are many types of accidents that can harm bicyclists, and one of those is called a “right hook accident.”

 Understanding right hook accidents